psreyes/S3_TOA_GPR_1/README.md

 For <b> training and exporting customized models from ARTMO to GEE </b>, please follow the guidelines in https://github.com/msalinero/ARTMOtoGEE.git

-An alternative template workflow in Python to produce time series over multiple sites can be found in
+A workflow in Python to produce <b> time series mapping </b> over a region of interest can be found in <a href="https://colab.research.google.com/github/daviddkovacs/Global-EVT-maps/blob/main/Main%20Python%20script.ipynb"> this link</a>